 If staff are deployed from another education or children's workforce setting to St. Paul's Peel C.E.
-Primary School, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic and will accept portability as long as the current employer confirms in writing that:
+Primary School, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic This guidance states that there is no expectation that a new DBS check should be obtained where that member of the workforce temporarily moves to another school or college to support the response to coronavirus.
+Therefore the school will accept portability as long as the current employer confirms in writing that: